Building confident youth

 Growing up being home schooled gave me the time to follow my passions.
 I was very active in 4-H, doing many types of projects but especially horse and dog projects.
-I have remained active in 4-H, now as a club advisor and dog program coordinator.
+I have remained active in 4-H, now as a club advisor, dog program coordinator and horse program coordinator.

 At 14 I started teaching children to ski at Perfect North Slopes.
 That's when I discovered my love for teaching.
 At 16 I began teaching horseback riding lessons.
 At 19 I started running the 4-H dog program training sessions.
 And I continue to teach skiing each winter.